Walid-Ahmed/ML_Datasets/README.md

  ## Breast Cancer dataset(idc):

+The orignal dataset is from [Kaggle](https://www.kaggle.com/paultimothymooney/breast-histopathology-images/downloads/IDC_regular_ps50_idx5.zip/1) however a great job is done by  by  [Adrian Rosebrock](https://www.pyimagesearch.com/2019/02/18/breast-cancer-classification-with-keras-and-deep-learning/)  to format the data to be ready for training, these formated data is the one  included in repo.

 [INFO] Total images of idc is 277524 <br/>
 [INFO] Total images of idc/training is 199818 <br/> [INFO] Total images of idc/training/0 is 143065 <br/>